muratk3n/thirdwave/en/2020/07/ancient.md

 The conclusion

 There is nothing to be proud of for these countries...
-"Ancient" simply means people people f those regions would have more chance to be around a cocksucker like Julius Ceasar or Otto Soleiman which would poison the governance cultures of these lands irrevocably.
+"Ancient" simply means people people of those regions would have more chance to be around a c--ksucker like Julius Ceasar or Otto Soleiman which would poison the governance cultures of these lands irrevocably.
 I still remember with horror when BBC reported that Egypt, until the 2012 election did not have a single day of democracy in its past.
 Think